SiliconEconometrics/PublicService/CountVotes/README.txt

 To run 2013: Put downloaded data files in Election/Federal/2013, and run FederalSenateCount2013App in FederalSenateCount.scala.
 It will produce files in Federal2013Reports.
 Start with About.html

-To run 2013: Put downloaded data files in Election/Federal/2016, and run FederalSenateCount2016App in FederalSenateCount.scala.
+To run 2016: Put downloaded data files in Election/Federal/2016, and run FederalSenateCount2016App in FederalSenateCount.scala.
 It will produce files in Federal2016Reports.
+Start with About.html

+To run 2019: Put downloaded data files in Election/Federal/2019, and run FederalSenateCount2019App in FederalSenateCount.scala.
+It will produce files in Federal2019Reports.
 Start with About.html

 This seems to produce exactly the same results as the official 2013 results, except for a difference of one paper in the last count in 2013 (which didn't change the number of votes because of rounding).
 I have no idea what caused this.
 It produced exactly the same results as the official 2016 results (if you disable multiple eliminations and continue counting past the point everyone is elected).